robinlinden/websocketpp/tutorials/utility_client/utility_client.md

 In order to process user input while network processing occurs in the background we are going to use a separate thread for the WebSocket++ processing loop.
 This leaves the main thread free to process foreground user input.
 In order to enable simple RAII style resource management for our thread and endpoint we will use a wrapper object that configures them both in its constructor.

-> ##### Terminology: websocketpp::lib namespace
-> WebSocket++ is designed to be used with a C++11 standard library.
-As this is not universally available in popular build systems the Boost libraries may be used as polyfills for the C++11 standard library in C++98 build environments.
-The `websocketpp::lib` namespace is used by the library and its associated examples to abstract away the distinctions between the two. `websocketpp::lib::shared_ptr` will evaluate to `std::shared_ptr` in a C++11 environment and `boost::shared_ptr` otherwise.
->
-> This tutorial uses the `websocketpp::lib` wrappers because it doesn't know what the build environment of the reader is.
-For your applications, unless you are interested in similar portability, are free to use the boost or std versions of these types directly.
->
->[TODO: link to more information about websocketpp::lib namespace and C++11 setup]

 Within the `websocket_endpoint` constructor several things happen:

 First, we set the endpoint logging behavior to silent by clearing all of the access and error logging channels.
 [TODO: link to more information about logging]